A stochastic model for the turbulent ocean heat flux under Arctic sea ice: Results

 In contrast to the velocity fluctuations, there is a marked departure from Gaussianity in the temperature fluctuations.
 The temperature PDF from the model is approximately Gaussian, but the PDF from observations is not.
 This is seen in figure \ref{fig:Jan_PDF}(b), where there is a clear difference between the tails of the PDFs from the model and observation.
 However, the model still overall describes the observations satisfactorily well.
 Note that the discrete quantization of probability values seen in the tails of the observed distributions is indicative of finite sample size effects, with only one, two, three etc occurrences in each bin for each quantized probability level.
 Thus the observed values in the tails carry greater uncertainty as an estimator of the true probability distribution.

-Figure \ref{fig:Jan_PDF}(c) shows that the PDF of heat flux is clearly non-Gaussian and skewed, and approximately consistent with two patched exponentials, as previously observed \citep{mcphee1992}.
+Figure \ref{fig:Jan_PDF}(c) shows that the PDF of heat flux is clearly non-Gaussian and skewed, and approximately consistent with two patched stretched exponentials, as previously observed by \citet{mcphee1992}.
+(See Appendix \ref{sec:nonGauss} where we derive an explicit expression for $P_F$ for correlated Gaussian distributions of $\hat{w}$ and $\hat{\theta}$, which predicts $P_F$ has asymmetric exponential tails modified by a power-law pre-factor.)
 The PDF from the model is able to describe the observations well, except in the tails.
 These rare events have large instantaneous heat flux values associated with them as described by \citet{mcphee1992}, but the model in its current form does not capture these.
-The source of these large fluctuations is certainly the large fluctuations in the vertical velocity and temperature, which, as described earlier, are not captured by the model.
+The source of these large fluctuations is likely the large non-Gaussian fluctuations in the vertical velocity and temperature, which, as described earlier, are not captured by the model.

 In figure \ref{fig:Aug_PDF}, we show the PDFs for the month of August.
 As can be seen from figures \ref{fig:Aug_PDF}(a) -- \ref{fig:Aug_PDF}(c), the model PDFs describe the observations well, with the exception of tails.